pius/rdf-inference/README.markdown

   > git clone git://github.com/pius/rdf-inference.git
   > cd rdf-inference
-  > gem build rdf-inference.gemspec
+  > gem build .gemspec
   > sudo gem install rdf-inference

 3. **Require the gem in your code, play with it**

 For usage, the best thing is to click through the [documentation](http://pius.github.com/rdf-inference).
 I tried to make it really thorough.
-If you need more guidance, check out the specs, which demonstrate precisely how to instantiate triples and run the inferencing engine.
+If you need more guidance, check out the specs, which demonstrate precisely how to instantiate RDF::Statements and run the inferencing engine.

 4. **Contribute!**